9ae/ace/wiki/vault/template.c.major.md

 ## Introduction ideas

 ## Catch Phrase
-- What determins something you would say a lot?
+- What determines something you would say a lot?
 - Could be a nervous habit?
 When do they say it?
 - What is an feeling they would express alot?
 "Cool beans" means 'whatever', so that's apathy.
 >